Debarpan98/mole-detection/README.md

 # AI-Assisted Mole Detection for Teledermatology Triage
 **Triaging system via Vision Transformer (ViT) and Nested Hierarchical Transformer (NesT) to detect nevi from dermatological images**
-*Companion codebase to the published study in Informatics in Medicine Unlocked (2023)*
+*Companion codebase to the published study in Informatics in Medicine Unlocked (2023).
+Please find the paper at https://doi.org/10.1016/j.imu.2023.101311*

 ---